kanimisoso/Project_AI/Material_Test/Assets/DynamicBone/ReadMe.txt

 - Inert
   How much character's position change is ignored in physics simulation.

+- Friction
+  How much the bones slowed down when collide.

 - Radius
   Each bone can be a sphere to collide with colliders.
 Radius describe sphere's size.